Doubts over EU's proposals for saving U.S. trade deal

 In response, the EC has redrafted parts of the trade treaty to limit the circumstances under which a claim can be made.

-It has also proposed a new appeals process for governments and suggested new rules for selecting arbitrators – currently mainly corporate lawyers who campaigners say are biased toward corporations.
+It has also proposed a new appeals process for governments and suggested new rules for selecting arbitrators – currently mainly corporate lawyers who campaigners say are biased towards corporations.

 It’s not a watertight solution, some say.